 Directors and management should be satisfactorily rewarded if they do a good job, but not if they don’t deliver.
 To understand what is expected of management, their pay should be tied to the company’s financial targets (which of course also need to be clearly communicated), and all remuneration policies must be made available for shareholders.
 We also advocate that shareholders should vote on remuneration policies at the general meeting with regular intervals.

 The financial targets and bonus criteria must be relatively bold and aggressive, thus making it clear that bonus should only be paid out if the goals are reached, thereby avoiding excessive pay for sub-par performance.
-By being transparent on pay and setting remuneration – whether being cash, options or shares – at a long-term performance-based and morally justifiable level, investors will feel increased confidence in the management and the company.
+By being transparent on pay and setting remuneration – whether being cash, options or shares appropriate lock-up periods – at a long-term performance-based and morally justifiable level, investors will feel increased confidence in the management and the company.

 Management and directors should also be encouraged to acquire shares in the company at market price, making their long-term interests more aligned with that of shareholders.